motionproto/pf2e-reignmaker/docs/planning/EVENT_MIGRATION_STATUS.md

      - F: "Resources are wasted on ineffective patrols." +1 Unrest
      - CF: "Security measures fail spectacularly." +1d3 Unrest, -1d3 Gold
   3. Make example with harsh crackdown (R)
-     - CS: "Crime is eliminated through fear and mass arrests." -1d3 Unrest, imprison 1d4 dissidents(convert unrest to imprisoned if available)
+     - CS: "Crime is eliminated through fear and mass arrests." -1d3 Unrest, imprison 1d3 dissidents (convert unrest to imprisoned if available)
-     - S: "Criminals flee in the face of harsh punishment." -1 Unrest, imprison 1 dissidents (convert unrest to imprisoned if available)
+     - S: "Criminals flee in the face of harsh punishment." -1 Unrest, imprison 1d2 dissidents (convert unrest to imprisoned if available)
      - F: "Innocents are caught up in the brutal crackdown." +1 Unrest
-     - CF: "The brutal overreach sparks outrage." +1d3 Unrest, -1 Fame, imprison 1d3 innocents (increase umprisoned but do not reduce unrest)
+     - CF: "The brutal overreach sparks outrage." +1d3 Unrest, -1 Fame, imprison 1d3 innocents (increase imprisoned but do not reduce unrest)
 - **Priority:** High

 #### 6. Notorious Heist ❌